 A header/logo that adheres to the Branding & Naming Requirements

 The Techstars Startup Weekend Global Partner information

 A section dedicated to online ticketing.

-All organizers must use the website template provided by the Techstars Startup Weekend team.
-Once your application has been approved you’ll work from a template, to build your event and ticketing page.
+All organizers must source their own event website / registration platform and share it with their Techstars Community support contact.
+Once your application has been approved you’ll receive guidance and recommendations to help you build your event and registration page.
 Having an event website helps participants be able to find event details, and consistent messaging and branding.